 High-quality CPD for all staff is believed to grow the Trust’s capacity to improve pupil outcomes; whilst enabling healthy retention, career progression and job satisfaction.

-Introduction to our Professional Development Model
+Introduction to our Professional Development Strategy

-- A Vision for Professional Development – articulates our aspirations for high quality professional development in our Trust, for all staff.
+- A Vision for Professional Development: Articulates our aspirations for high quality professional development in our Trust, for all staff.

-- Essential Teacher CPD Principles - evidence-informed principles which make a difference in how effective Teacher CPD is in improving pupil outcomes.
+- Essential Teacher CPD Principles: Evidence-informed principles which make a difference in how effective Teacher CPD is in improving pupil outcomes.

-- Evidence-informed CPD strategies – example CPD strategies which can be adopted or adapted by school leaders to suit their context, as part of their implementation plan for in-school CPD.
+- Evidence-informed CPD strategies: Example CPD strategies which can be adopted or adapted by school leaders to suit their context, as part of their implementation plan for in-school CPD.

 Vision for Professional Development

 Our Vision for Professional Development articulates our aspirations and beliefs about learning for Educationalists.
 With pupil outcomes at its centre, the Vision outlines our aspiration for all of our employees to achieve and grow, themselves becoming a model of life-long learning which pupils can look up to.

 This vision also recognises the central role of school leaders in designing and providing Professional Development activities in response to pupil need.
 It recognises that delivering effective Professional Development in schools is hard to do well, as it often involves breaking old habits and forming new ones.
 It must therefore have a focus on both upfront training and subsequent implementation and evaluation at both individual and organisational level.